 An Overview of Texas Third Party Dram Shop Cases

-In dram shop lawsuits, the plaintiff’s relationship with a defendant can be vital in determining just what sort of case will come about.
-Typically, the plaintiff will either be considered a first party (i.e., directly harmed by a restaurant, bar, or club) or a third-party (not harmed by the alcohol provider itself, but by someone who was intoxicated by this place of business).
+In dram shop lawsuits, the plaintiff's relationship with a defendant can be vital to determining just what sort of claim can be filed.
+Typically, the plaintiff in a dram shop cause of action will either be considered a first party (i.e., directly harmed by a restaurant, bar, or club) or a third-party (someone not harmed by the alcohol provider itself, but by someone who became intoxicated after being over-served at his place of business).

-In a first-party case, the intoxicated recipient oftentimes is the plaintiff.
-A common scenario is when the dram shop over-serves the recipient beyond a reasonable amount, and then, said recipient hurts him or herself.
-However, for the purpose of our discussion today, we would like to address the second type – which is the third-party dram shop case.
+To put things in simpler terms, in a first-party case, the intoxicated recipient is the plaintiff.
+These claims would be filed in cases where the dram shop over-serves a patron beyond a reasonable amount, and they 're injured or killed due to subsequent intoxicated actions.
+However, our discussion today will address the second type - which is the third-party dram shop case.
 In such a matter, an innocent third-party is harmed by both the negligent acts of a bar, restaurant, or night club, as well as a drunken driver.
-Surely, both will be examined in a case for accountability, but understanding how a third-party lawsuit happens as well as how liability is distributed, are essential in moving forward with your case.
+While both the establishment and the drunk driver bear some of the blame in these cases, understanding how a third-party lawsuit happens as well as how liability is distributed, are essential to better understanding your legal options.

 On What Grounds Can a 3rd-Party Sue a Bar?

 To have a successful claim against a bar or restaurant, the innocent third-party must prove that the provider of alcohol served an adult recipient or a minor.
-Furthermore, the provider either must have either known or should have known that the patron was displaying clear signs of intoxication.
-Finally this intoxication must have been so bad that the drunken person displayed obvious signs of intoxication that would have indicated to a reasonable prudent person that the individual was drunk.
+Furthermore, the provider either must have either known or be reasonably expected to have known that the patron was obviously intoxicated.
+Finally, the plaintiff's attorneys must demonstrate that the injuries or deaths suffered by the third-party would not have occurred but for the drunk-driver's use of alcohol.

 All of this adds up to a sizable burden of proof that you must establish.
-With the right attorney, though, arguing each point will not be too much of an issue.
+With the right attorney, though, proving these points will not be as challenging as you might think.